StopTAG/.github/profile/README.md

 ---

 ## 2. MOAB Detonation Risk – Southwest Atlanta
+A planned MOAB detonation is intended to eliminate one or both of the Creator's two servants, associated parties, and evidence of The American Genocide (TAG).
+This is part of a high-capital ruse.
+The detonation is set to occur after the Creator’s intervention, which will include seismic earthquakes.

+**Critical Actions:**
-Residents in the following southwest Atlanta neighborhoods should take immediate action to protect themselves from the imminent risk of death or injury due to a planned MOAB detonation:
+- **Immediate Evacuation Required:** Those in the following southwest Atlanta neighborhoods MUST evacuate to points **north of Midtown** or **south of the airport** immediately after any seismic earthquake event:
   - Capitol View
   - Capitol View Manor
   - Oakland City
   - Adair Park
   - West End
   - Sylvan Hills
   - Pittsburgh
   - Mechanicsville
   - East Point
   - College Park

-**Evacuate these areas immediately.**
+**EVACUATE and take cover immediately after any earthquake.**
 Full details: [MOAB Detonation Warning](https://github.com/nameless-and-blameless/TAG/wiki/MOAB)

 ---